Balancing Belief, Discernment, and Sanity

 “I struggle with noticing synchronicities; rather, I struggle with an internal dialog of feeling nuts when I notice synchronicity.
 Banish fear, sure.
 But there’s a difference between discernment and neurosis.
 I guess that’s a good description of the elements at play…”

-So as far as discernment goes, it’s great to have a healthy bit of skepticism and scrutiny when it comes to spiritual experiences.
+As far as discernment goes, it’s great to have a healthy bit of skepticism and scrutiny when it comes to spiritual experiences.
 Being skeptical of what you are experiencing is a sure fire sign that you are remaining grounded, and you won’t become one of those people who are prone to flights of spiritual fancy which are the result of a psychological phenomenon known as apophenia.

 Examine every experience.
 Look for all the possible rational possibilities that may explain it away, and when you can’t find one, chalk that up to a real experience.
-I wrote a blog posts here about the difference between synchronicity and apophenia.

 Synchronicity has been and is still one of my primary forms of guidance, but I’ve also learned to recognize the little intuitive tug that comes along with noticing those signs that are meant to be synchronicitous.
 I can’t explain the feeling, but there’s definitely a noticeable sensation associated with it.
 The feeling you have when you do a double take and go, “hmmm.”
 It’s that feeling that puts it above and beyond simple coincidence.